 As the need to quickly and effectively analyze process data has arisen in the recent past and is growing to this day, many new types of information regarding events are recorded; this calls for new techniques able to provide an adequate interpretation of the new data.
 Not only more and more event data is available to the analyst, but these data are accessible in association with a wealth of information and meta-information about the process, the resources that executed activities, data about the outcome of those actions, and many other types of knowledge about the nature of events, activities, and the process as a whole.
 In this paper, we presented a new paradigm for process mining applied to event data: explicit uncertainty.
 We described the possible form it can assume, building a taxonomy of different types of uncertainty, and we provided examples of how uncertainty can originate in a process, and how uncertainty information can be inferred from the available data and from domain knowledge provided by process experts.
 We then designed a framework to define the various flavors of uncertainty shown in the taxonomy.
-Then, in order to assess the practical applications of the uncertainty framework, we applied it to a well consolidated technique for conformance checking: aligning data to a reference Petri net.
+Then, in order to assess the practical applications of the uncertainty framework, we applied it to a well-consolidated technique for conformance checking: aligning data to a reference Petri net.
 This application of uncertainty analysis is integrated by theorems that prove the correctness of the techniques developed and illustrated here within the framework previously described.
 The results can provide insights on the possible violations of process instances recorded with uncertainty against a normative model.
-The behavior net provides an efficient way to compute the lower bound for the conformance $\cos t - i.e.$, the best-case scenario for conformity of uncertain process data - with a large improvement in time performance with respect to a brute-force procedure.
+The behavior net provides an efficient way to compute the lower bound for the conformance cost-i.e., the best-case scenario for conformity of uncertain process data-with a large improvement in time performance with respect to a brute-force procedure.

 The approaches shown here can be extended in a number of ways.
 From a performance perspective, to improve the usability of alignments over uncertainty the computation of the upper bound of the conformance cost should either be optimized, or replaced by an approximate algorithm.
 Another direction for future work is extending the conformance checking technique to logs with weak uncertainty, weighting the deviation by means of the probability distributions attached to activities, timestamps and indeterminate events.
+This includes the case in which probability distributions contained in weakly uncertain events are not necessarily independent, or where the assumption of independence is unrealistic for the process being analyzed.
+Furthermore, a limitation affecting the techniques presented in this paper is that using a graphical representation in lieu of process traces requires to process the entire trace.
+This implies that uncertain alignments can only be applied to data available in batches, while they do not support event data in streams.
+Future research might include the development of graphless (i.e., not reliant on graph structures) representations towards online process mining over uncertain event data.

-Additionally, investigation on real-life data is an important important milestone for this line of research, and it is vital to analyze in depth a complete use case in real life of process mining in the presence of uncertain event data.
+Additionally, investigation on real-life data is an important milestone for this line of research, and it is vital to analyze in depth a complete use case in real life of process mining in the presence of uncertain event data.